 3. Manage Your Restaurant Staff Well Especially During Rush Hours

 You should allocate work to your staff depending on your sales per hour.
-As sales fluctuate it is necessary to maintain the labour cost that will allow you to churn out more profit.
+As sales fluctuate, it is necessary to maintain the labor cost that will allow you to churn out more profit.
 Keeping a large staff force during a slow sales period will unexpectedly reduce the quality of their service at peak times.
-Nowadays there are a number of scheduling tools that will help you in the scheduling of staff and will ensure that you distribute your staff as per your business hours; this will keep the performance of your staff at peak.
+There are many scheduling tools will help you in the scheduling of staff and will ensure that you distribute your staff as per your business hours; this will keep the performance of your staff at peak.
 Learn how to manage your restaurant employee shifts effectively here.

-Use of technology can reduce your dependency on the manual labour.
-In addition to this, restaurant management software nowadays has features like server app, stock and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
-Proper kitchen equipment and machines are also essentially important.
+Use of technology can reduce your dependency on the manual labor.
+In addition to this, restaurant management software nowadays has features like server app, stock, and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
+Proper kitchen equipment and machines are also fundamentally important.
 You must keep in tune with the new kitchen equipment innovations and bring them into your kitchen that will help you it run your operations and surprise your customers with new menu items.
-The machines deliver a consistent product, increase speed phenomenally, never ever ask for leaves and usually they are there before anyone else arrives at work and after everyone leaves.
+The machines deliver a consistent product, increase speed phenomenally, never ask for leaves, and are there before anyone else arrives at work and after everyone leaves.

 6. Hire Seasoned or Part-Time Staff

 You can hire seasoned staff in times of festive seasons that will help you to cope up with the high rush that you might encounter during this time of the year.
-Part-time staffs can be hired not only during the festive season; they can also be hired on a daily basis during the busy hours of the day as well.
-Hiring seasoned and part-time staffs will not only enable you to reduce the cost that you incur on labour, it will also help you to manage the working of your restaurant well.
-Now there are various types of staffs that are required to run a restaurant.
+Part-time staff can be hired not only during the festive season; they can also be employed on a daily basis during the busy hours of the day as well.
+Hiring seasoned and part-time staffs will not only enable you to reduce the cost that you incur on labor, but it will also help you to manage the working of your restaurant well.
+Now various types of staffs are required to run a restaurant.
 This article will tell you how to create an efficient human resource structure in your restaurant.

-Tapping the right chef is a major task that you must give full attention to.
-There are actually different types of chefs and their salaries depend on their experience, location and training.
+Tapping the right chef is a primary task that you must give full attention to.
+There are different types of chefs, and their salaries depend on their experience, location, and training.
 Thus having too many chefs in the house won’t do you much good.
 On the contrary, you can have one head chef and one or two sou chefs.
 In addition to this, you can take the help of a consultant chef who might visit your restaurant once in a while and can suggest special additions to your menu that will bolster your overall profit.

 They are those who run your restaurant.
 Hence, instead of hiring too many of them you can hire the one who is competent enough and with whom you have your trust who can run your restaurant without pulling you down into trouble.
-Managers are the ones who are in touch with all your vendors, he knows all the sources from where your restaurant’s primary products and beverages are purchased and he must always be the one to open and close the restaurant.
+Managers are the ones who are in touch with all your vendors; he knows all the sources from where your restaurant’s primary products and beverages are purchased, and he must always be the one to open and close the restaurant.
 This is why it is often seen the managers are overworked; this leads to high turnover rates.
-In order to reduce this tendency, make sure to hire seasoned staff that will help the manager during low rush hours, so that the performance of the permanent manager is at its peak during the high rush hours.
+To reduce this tendency, make sure to hire seasoned staff that will help the manager during low rush hours so that the performance of the permanent manager is at its peak during the high rush hours.
 Doing so will help you to run your restaurant with limited staff while it will save a lot of your cost incurred by permanent professionals.

 However, it must be mentioned that on several occasion it is seen that, for small budget restaurants, restaurant owners themselves work as the restaurant manager.
 Here the owners can save a lot of costs that are incurred in hiring.
 So you must take decisions according to the size and format of your restaurant.

 Too many cooks in your kitchen can spoil the broth.
 Hence, during rush hours you can hire professionals, especially during the festivals.
-You can also hire chefs who have their specializations in particular cuisines as per the festivals at hand, this will add some interesting items on your menu and will attract the ones who want to taste the specialities of that particular festival.
+You can also hire chefs who have their specializations in particular cuisines as per the festivals; this will add some interesting items on your menu and will attract the ones who want to taste the specialties of that particular festival.
 You can hire part-time or seasonal cooks for peak hours such as weekends, who can work as a line cook, while they can make some simple preparation during comparatively slower periods.